tensorflow/tfjs-examples/sentiment/README.md

 The training process will download the training data and metadata form the web if they haven't been downloaded before.
-After the model training completes, the model will be saved to the `dist/reources` folder, alongside with a `metadata.json` file.
+After the model training completes, the model will be saved to the `dist/reources` folder, alongside a `metadata.json` file.
 Then when you run `yarn watch`, you will see a "Load local model" button in the web page, which allows you to use the locally-trained model for inference in the browser.